TheKernalBlog/TheKernalBlog/_posts/2022-08-28-Use-Transmission-CLI-To-Download-Torrents-In-The-Terminal.md

 # Enabling the Transmission Daemon

 Before you can actually use Transmission, you are going to have to start the daemon.
-As long as you are using a distro with Systemd (You probably are) you can start Transmission with this simple command.
+As long as you are using a distro with Systemd (You probably are) you can enable Transmission with this simple command.

     sudo systemctl enable transmission-daemon